 If the plan is a multiple-employer plan, complete one or more schedules of active-participant data in a manner consistent with the computations for the funding requirements reported in Part VIII.
 For example, if the funding requirements are computed as if each participating employer maintained a separate plan, attach a separate "Schedule SB, line 26 - Schedule of Active Participant Data" for each participating employer in the multiple-employer plan.
 Line 27.
 Alternative Funding Rules.
 If one of the alternative funding rules was used for this plan year, enter the appropriate code from the table below and follow the special instructions applicable to that code, including completion of any required attachments.

-Alternative Funding Rule A CSEC plan that is described in Code section 414(y).
+Code Alternative Funding Rule 1 A CSEC plan that is described in Code section 414(y).
 This includes certain multiple-employer plans maintained by rural cooperatives and other specified cooperative organizations and certain plans maintained by more than 1 employer (determined after application of Code section 414(b) and (c)), all of which are described in Code section 501(c)(3).
 Do not use Code 1 for a plan that satisfies the definition of a CSEC plan that has made the election to not be treated as a CSEC plan.
-This code, formerly used by certain plans maintained by PBGC settlements as described in section 105 of PPA, is no longer applicable and should not be used Reserved Plans with binding agreements with PBGC to maintain prefunding and/or funding standard carryover balances described in Code section 430(f)(4)(B)(ii) and ERISA section 303(f)(4)(B)(ii) This code, formerly used by airlines using 10- year amortization period for initial post-PPA shortfall amortization base under section 402(a)(2) of PPA (as amended), is no longer applicable and should not be used.
-Airlines with frozen plans using alternative 17- year funding schedule under section 402(a)(1) of PPA Interstate transit company described in section 115 of PPA This code, formerly used by a plan subject to section 104 of PPA (as amended) that is not a CSEC plan, is no longer applicable and should not be used.
+2 This code, formerly used by certain plans maintained by PBGC settlements as described in section 105 of PPA, is no longer applicable and should not be used Reserved 3 4 Plans with binding agreements with PBGC to 5 maintain prefunding and/or funding standard carryover balances described in Code section 430(f)(4)(B)(ii) and ERISA section 303(f)(4)(B)(ii) This code, formerly used by airlines using 10- year amortization period for initial post-PPA shortfall amortization base under section 402(a)(2) of PPA (as amended), is no longer 6 applicable and should not be used.
+Airlines with frozen plans using alternative 17- year funding schedule under section 402(a)(1) of PPA 7 Interstate transit company described in section 115 of PPA 8 This code, formerly used by a plan subject to section 104 of PPA (as amended) that is not a CSEC plan, is no longer applicable and should not be used.
+9 Community Newspaper plans and plans within the controlled group, as described in SECURE Act section 115.

-Special Instructions for codes 1 through 8
+Special Instructions for codes 1 through 9